billdagou/jquery_ui/README.md

 **The extension version only matches jQuery UI library version, doesn't mean anything else.**

 ## How to use it
-This extension depends on [EXT:jquery](https://github.com/billdagou/jquery), please make sure you have [EXT:jquery](https://github.com/billdagou/jquery) installed in your TYPO3, or at least existed.
+This extension depends on [EXT:jquery](https://github.com/billdagou/jquery), please make sure you have [EXT:jquery](https://github.com/billdagou/jquery) installed in your TYPO3.

 You can load the library file in your PHP code.